Tips before buying a luxury watch

 - Longines Women's Watches

-- Most expensive watch in the world
+- The most expensive watch in the world

 - Where to sell your watch in Paris